 The PGA Championship has been played all over the country, but is primarily contested in the central and eastern portions of the United States – and rarely on the west coast.

-The state of New York has hosted the most championships with 12, although eight of those were prior to stroke-play in 1958.
+The state of New York has hosted the most championships with 12 (soon to be 13), although eight of those were prior to stroke-play in 1958.
 Southern Hills Country Club, in Tulsa, Oklahoma, has hosted the PGA Championship four times – the most of any single course.

 6. LONE ASIAN WINNER